Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 18:46: By worshiping God, from Whom all living beings emanate, and by Whom all this is pervaded, one achieves perfection by performing personal divine service.

-18:47, 48: Better one’s own religious and moral duties, though imperfectly performed, than another’s performed well.
+18:47, 48: It's better to fulfill one’s own religious and moral duties, though imperfectly, than to have another fulfill them well.
 No one receives negative karma by performing their personal divine service as ordained by their natures.

-18:49: One whose intellect is unattached on every front, who has conquered the self and whose desires are removed by renunciation, attains the supreme perfection which arises from non-action.
+18:49: One whose intellect is unattached on every front, who has conquered the self and whose desires are removed through renunciation, attains the supreme perfection that arises from non-action.

-Learn briefly from Me about that perfection which, having attained, one obtains Brahman and becomes situated in the highest knowledge, O child of Kunti.
+Learn briefly from Me about that perfection which, having attained, one obtains Brahman and becomes situated in the highest knowledge, Arjuna [Son of Kunti].

 18:54: Being in concordance with Brahman, clear-minded, neither lamenting nor desiring and being equipoise toward all living beings, one attains the highest devotion to Me.